Topological Data Analysis for Unsupervised Feature Selection in Large Scale Spatial Omics Data Sets: Results

 Spatial feature identification is effectively a form of triage, reducing a large initial number of features down to a smaller number with spatial structure for further analysis.
-Calling a excessively high number of features as SV increases the downstream burden on the practitioner, whilst calling too few features as SV risks missing out on important biological signal.
-We argue \persist hits a ``sweet spot" with respect to the number of features called as SV, and exhibits greater consistency in the number of features called as SV.
-Moreover, the use of continuous scores enables a practitioner to triage with greater fidelity the features they wish analyse further, by varying the score cutoff for a feature to qualify as SV.
+Calling an excessively high number of features as SV increases the downstream burden on the practitioner, whilst calling too few features as SV risks missing out on important biological signal.
+Topology appears to hit a `sweet spot' with respect to the number of features called as SV, and exhibits greater consistency in the number of features called as SV.
+Moreover, the use of continuous scores enables a practitioner to triage with greater fidelity the features they wish to analyse further, by varying the score cutoff for a feature to qualify as SV.